Setup backend

 Note that if a key in the payload evaluates to null

-for any reason, the entire expression (key + value) will be ommitted from the payload.
+for any reason, the entire expression (key + value) will be omitted from the payload.

 In some cases, you may prefer to define the backend configuration using a JSON object.